Q1 2024 - Q1 2025

 Results and Impact

-Clearer reuse of shared components across teams and products
+Clearer reuse of shared components across teams

 Reflection